 Instead, a 'best practice' targeting approach can be used to more efficiently target countries that are performing relatively poorly.
-This approach - the one advocated and modelled in the Aggressive Relative Improvement - targets those countries that are able to make simple, cost-effective interventions.
+This approach - the one advocated and modelled in the Aggressive Relative Improvement and the Reasonable Relative Improvement - targets those countries that are able to make simple, cost-effective interventions.